liskcenterutrecht/digital-identity/meetings/20200406_SSI_UserStories_Brainstorm.md

 **Second**
 - Blockchain in a day - by Peter

-## This meeting
+### This meeting
 * Lead = Xinrong Ding (Design Thinker)

 * Quick recap of Study Day Stories
-* "it is a mixture of solutions and what we want to have"
+* Notes taken during the stand-up: https://www.webwhiteboard.com/board/65aaypyt

 # Goal: What does Lisk Center want to be able to do?
 Lisk Center Utrecht would like to be able to provide digital identities an LCU Member attestation and manage these attestations.